Product Description

 - Add to sugar, and a pinch of salt for your own strawberry sugar rim for cocktails

-- Strawbery-flavored baked goods
+- Strawberry-flavored baked goods

 - Strawberry ice cream gets a boost with a little dry powder for intensity of flavor